mianjune/peek/README.md

 # Backup
-This is a Git version for my configure and setting files.
+This is a repository template for my configure and setting files by Git.

 ## Get Start